cam39porter/tangle/docs/product/third-parties.md

 * **Unbiased**: A third party is not biased as to how the products or services of the various parties relate / compare to one another.

-Ultimately third parties provides unified, unbiased, **discoverability**.
+Ultimately third parties provide unified, unbiased, **discoverability**.
 Third parties can make decisions about what should be surfaced and when in a way that is optimal for the consumer instead of for the producing parties.

 Examples of valuable third parties include the following: